AmitThakkar/NodeDynamoDBApp/README.md

 NodeDynamoDBApp
 ===============

-this repository for containing the Demo Application for NodeJS which connect with DynamoDB.
+This repository for containing the Demo Application for NodeJS which connect with DynamoDB.